-The teacher-examiner should then collect the stimulus card and additional answer sheet(s) from the candidate.
-The additional answer sheet(s) should be kept securely until results day when they should be destroyed confidentially.
+The teacher-examiner should then collect the stimulus cards and additional answer sheet(s) from the candidate.
+The additional answer sheet(s) should be kept securely until results day, at which point they should be destroyed confidentially.

 Format of the tests